Music of South Africa: Afrikaans music

-Prof Piet de Villiers was the front runner prior to 1994 with his compositions of Boerneef.
+Prof Piet de Villiers was the frontrunner before 1994 with his compositions of Boerneef.

 The period after 1994 saw a dramatic growth in the popularity of Afrikaans music.
-Numerous new young Afrikaans singers (soloists and groups) released CDs and DVDs and attracted large audiences at "kunstefeeste" (art festivals) such as the "Klein Karoo Nasionale Kunstefees – KKNK" in Oudtshoorn, "Aardklop" in Potchefstroom and "Innibos" in Nelspruit.
+Numerous new young Afrikaans singers (soloists and groups) released CDs and DVDs.
+They attracted large audiences at "kunstefeeste" (art festivals) such as the "Klein Karoo Nasionale Kunstefees – KKNK" in Oudtshoorn, "Aardklop" in Potchefstroom, and "Innibos" in Nelspruit.

-Apart from dozens of new songs being introduced into the Afrikaans music market, it became popular for modern young artists to sing old Afrikaans songs on a stage or in a pub, with crowds of young admirers singing along.
-The reason for the dramatic increase in the popularity of Afrikaans music can be speculated about.
+In addition to dozens of new songs introduced to the Afrikaans music market, modern young artists have become popular for performing old Afrikaans songs on stage or in pubs, with crowds of young admirers singing along.
+The dramatic increase in the popularity of Afrikaans music can be attributed to several factors.
 One theory is that the end of Apartheid in 1994 also meant the end of the privileged position that the Afrikaans culture had in South Africa.
-After losing the privileged protection and promotion of the language and the culture by the State, the Afrikaans-speaking community seems to have spontaneously started embracing and developing their language and culture.
-This was due to pop artists like Steve Hofmeyr, Nádine, Kurt Darren, and Nicolis Louw bringing a new fresh sound in Afrikaans Music.
-Many of the songs sung and/or written by these artists are similar in sound to Euro dance music.
+After losing the State's privileged protection and promotion of the language and culture, the Afrikaans-speaking community appears to have spontaneously begun to embrace and develop their language and culture.
+This was due to pop artists such as Steve Hofmeyr, Nádine, Kurt Darren, and Nicolis Louw bringing a fresh sound to Afrikaans Music.
+Many of the songs sung and/or written by these artists are similar in sound to Eurodance.
 Critics would claim that all an Afrikaans pop artist needs for a song to be popular is a catchy tune and an easy beat.
 This is due to the massive popularity of a form of couples dancing called "langarm" or "sokkie".
-The dance halls where this takes place could be considered as night clubs but they play almost exclusively Afrikaans pop music.
-The Afrikaans pop music market therefore generates tremendous demand for new material.
+The dance halls where this takes place could be considered nightclubs, but they play almost exclusively Afrikaans pop music.
+The Afrikaans pop music market, therefore, generates tremendous demand for new material.

 Alternative

 The 1990s could be seen as the genesis of a vibrant alternative music scene in South Africa.
-The Voëlvry movement was a major influence in establishing the scene, but subject material markedly shifted from protest to the more abstract and personal.
-Major festivals like Oppikoppi and Woodstock were started and grew steadily, firmly cementing the niche under predominantly white university students exploring a newfound intellectual independence after the fall of apartheid.
-The first band to reach any major recognition was Springbok Nude Girls established in 1994.
+The Voëlvry movement was a major influence in establishing the scene, but the subject matter markedly shifted from protest to more abstract and personal themes.
+Major festivals such as Oppikoppi and Woodstock were established and grew steadily, firmly cementing a niche among predominantly white university students exploring newfound intellectual independence after the fall of apartheid.
+The first band to achieve significant recognition was Springbok Nude Girls, established in 1994.
 Other notable acts established in this decade were Lithium (est. circa 1993), The Outsiders (est. 1991), Nine (est. 1992), Fetish (est. 1996), Wonderboom (est. 1996), Boo! (est. 1997), The Awakening (est. 1996), Henry Ate, Just Jinger (est. 1996), Fuzigish and Battery 9.